 Such other individuals as the Council may designate who, in its judgment, are doing work that is psychological in nature, which the Council believes will further the science of Psychology.

-Membership shall be without regard to race, color, sexual orientation, disability status, or national or ethnic origin.
+Membership shall be granted without regard to race, color, sexual orientation, disability status, or national or ethnic origin.

 Section 3.
 Life Members.
 Members may become life members, with all the rights of membership, but without the obligation to pay dues.
-Those wishing to become Life Members shall make written request to the To be eligible for Life Membership, members should (a) have been Members of the Corporation, or of its predecessor, Midwestern Psychological Association, Inc., a Wisconsin Corporation, for at least ten (10) consecutive years; (b) have paid dues for the previous year; and (c) reach sixty-five (65) years of age by October l of the year in which they apply.
-After having determined that the requirements for eligibility have been met, the Secretary shall enroll the applicant as a Life Member.
+Those wishing to become Life Members shall make written request to the Executive Officer.
+To be eligible for Life Membership, members should (a) have been Members of the Corporation, or of its predecessor, Midwestern Psychological Association, Inc., a Wisconsin Corporation, for at least ten (10) consecutive years, or for 10 of 12 consecutive years with the permission of the Council; (b) have paid dues for the previous year; and (c) reach sixty-five (65) years of age by October l of the year in which they apply.
+After having determined that the requirements for eligibility have been met, the Executive Officer shall enroll the applicant as a Life Member.

 Section 4.
 Fellows.
 Members are eligible to become Fellows if they have made significant and unusual contributions to the science of psychology and/or to the Corporation or its predecessor, have at least five (5) years’ experience subsequent to a doctoral degree and have been members of the Corporation or its predecessor for the preceding (3) three years.
-Fellow status shall be determined by the Council and, after approval, those so named shall be announced to the membership as Fellows.
+Fellow status shall be determined by the President, President-Elect, and Immediate Past-President, and, after approval, those so named shall be announced to the membership as Fellows.

 Section 5.
 Expulsion of Members.
 Members may be expelled from membership in the Corporation in either of two ways.